AlibabaCloudDocs/sls/intl.en-US/Pricing/Billing overview.md

 -   Subscription resource plans

     You can purchase a subscription resource plan.
 For example, you can purchase subscription resource plans for read/write traffic, indexing traffic, or occupied storage space.
 The resources that you use are deducted from the relevant resource plan.
-For more information, see [t125824.md\#]().

 ## Billing items and methods